Biography of Director of Global Educational Initiatives,

 Gayle R. Nunley

-Gayle Nunley, Ph.D., is the Associate Provost for Faculty Affairs and Internationalization and Associate Professor of Spanish.
-Gayle joined the faculty of the University of Vermont in 1988.
-She completed her Ph.D. in Romance Languages at Princeton University (B.A.
-Dartmouth, M.A.
-Middlebury, M.A.
-Princeton), specializing in 19th-20th century Spanish literature and film.
-Her research has focused on comparative avant-garde literature and film of the 1920s and 1930s and, more recently, on strategies of cross-cultural representation.
-Her book Scripted Geographies (Bucknell University Press 2007) falls into this latter category, as does her current book project, nearing completion, entitled Booking Passage: Mobility, Authority and Women's Travel Writing in Nineteenth-Century Spain.
-She enjoys teaching a wide variety of courses, including regular offerings for UVM's Global Studies program on globalized mobilities and cultural identity, a first-year seminar for European Studies on how the Spanish Civil War has been represented in literature and film, and courses on languages study themes, such as translation.
+Gayle Nunley, Ph.D., joined the faculty of the University of Vermont in 1988.
+She completed her Ph.D. in Romance Languages & Literatures at Princeton University (B.A.
+Dartmouth College, M.A.
+Middlebury College, M.A.
+Princeton University), with a research focus on comparative avant-garde literature and film of the 1920s and 1930s.
+More recently, her primary scholarly and teaching interests have centered on mobility and cross-cultural representation.
+Her book Scripted Geographies (Bucknell University Press 2007) falls into this category, as does her current book project, nearing completion, entitled Booking Passage: Mobility, Authority and Women's Travel Writing in Nineteenth-Century Spain.
+She enjoys teaching a wide variety of courses, including regular offerings for UVM's Global Studies program.
+In her role as Director of UVM’s Global Gateway Program (GGP), she oversees UVM’s curriculum in English for Speakers of Other Languages and related programming for international students.

 Gayle has held numerous other leadership roles at the University, including service as Associate Provost for Faculty Affairs and Internationalization (2011-15) and as Chair of the Department of Romance Languages & Linguistics (1998, 2001-02, 2003-11), and currently serves on the Council for International Initiatives of the Association for Public & Land Grant Universities (APLU).
 She was appointed Director of Global Educational Initiatives in September 2015.